• Skip to primary navigation

 White plate with a sliced smoked chicken breasts on it

 How do juicy, smoked chicken breasts with a homemade BBQ Dry Rub sound?
 If you are nodding your head in agreement that they sound amazing then I have a treat for you today!
 These chicken breasts have a BBQ Dry Rub that’s homemade, then they are smoked on a pellet grill.
-They are so juicy and delicious with tons of flavor.
+They are so juicy and taste delicious with tons of smoky flavor.

 If you are looking for an easy smoker recipe to get your feet wet in using your pellet grill or if you are looking for a smoker recipe that you can make quickly this is it!
+Smoking chicken has never been easier.

 A lot of pellet grill or smoker recipes require you to be round all day but this is one of the quicker recipes that we love!